deepakjois/website/source/About The Site.md

 [flat-files]:https://github.com/deepakjois/website/tree/master/data

 ### Design
-CSS for the site is generated using [SASS].
+CSS for the site is generated using [SASS] language.
 [MegaType] is used for typography.

 [SASS]:http://sass-lang.com/
 [MegaType]:http://megatype.studiothick.com/